stellar-deprecated/solar/README.md

 ### Mixins vs classes
 - There currently is no way to have inheritance of mixins through sass.
 That would require a custom preprocessor module to be written

+## lost grid
+Kelp also uses lost, a postcss grid system.

+## css component documentation
+This will later be moved out to its own repository.
+For now, it will remain in here as a draft.

 ### Layout
 #### kelp-flex